 3. Search through the records for your deleted tweets

 Once the Wayback Machine finds records of your Twitter account, you’ll see something like this a – calendar.
-Hover over different days to see what the Wayback Machine has recorded.
+Hover over different days to see what the Wayback Machine has recorded on those particular days.

 You must remember the specific date of when you posted that tweet or, at the very least, a date before you deleted it.